chris-l/html-include/README.md

 But, if you are not expecting certain files to change, you can configure your server cache control for those files to improve performance and reduce requests.

-If it's an option, try to better to use server-side includes. (for static sites, you could use a preprocessor, like jekyll or harpjs)
+If it's an option, try to use server-side includes instead.
+(For static sites, you could use a preprocessor, like [jekyll](http://jekyllrb.com/) or [harpjs](http://harpjs.com/))

 ## Installation